-- Examine Your Mistakes - At most exam centers, exams are graded immediately, and students get their results right away.
+At most exam centers, exams are graded immediately, and students get their results right away.
 Wrong answers are clearly marked.
 If you get your exam back and find that you have failed, keep your copy for future reference.
 Highlight the questions you got wrong and use them to form the basis for your new studying efforts.

-- Study More - If you are not able to retake the exam right away, get ready to do a lot more studying.
+If you are not able to retake the exam right away, get ready to do a lot more studying.
 Devote as much time to going over your missed answers again and again.
 More importantly, make sure you grasp why your answers were incorrect.
 Enlist the help of a friend to quiz you on the incorrect questions.
 Finally, if you cannot retake the test for a while, refresh your memory about other topics to ensure you still grasp them while taking the test.

-- Retake One Section - In most cases, you only have to retake the section you failed.
+In most cases, you only have to retake the section you failed.
 The exam consists of a multiple-choice section and a practical section where you demonstrate various skills for an evaluator.
 Students tend to fail the written section more often than the skills section.
 Either way, you should only have to retake the section you failed.
 Once you've passed both sections, you will be good to go.

-- Keep the Deadline in Mind - Unless your testing center lets you retake the exam immediately, you will have to return to retake the section you failed.
+Unless your testing center lets you retake the exam immediately, you will have to return to retake the section you failed.
 You'll be eager to earn your license, so you will probably take it again fairly quickly.
 Still, keep in mind that you typically must retake it within two years.
 If you wait longer than that, you may have to go back and complete a program again.
 Also, you are given three chances to retake the CNA exam.
 With any luck, you'll pass it on your second try.

-- Understand What to Do if You Fail Three Times - Failing a section of the CNA exam three times is very rare, but it does happen.
+Failing a section of the CNA exam three times is very rare, but it does happen.
 If it happens to you, please understand that you will have to repeat your program.
 This means you have to enroll again, pay tuition again, and complete the entire program one more time.
 Needless to say, this is the worst-case scenario, and very few aspiring CNAs have to do this.